 Transfer duty will become payable on a property which qualified for an exemption from transfer duty if the whole of the property or substantially the whole of that property is used for purposes other than the carrying on of any PBA.
 The transfer duty becomes payable at the time the property is used for any purpose other than for the purpose of carrying on one or more PBAs.

-For more information in this regard see Interpretation Note No. 22 (Issue 2) "Exemption: Public Benefit Organisations and Statutory Bodies" dated 9 December 2008.
+For more information in this regard see Interpretation Note 22 "Transfer Duty Exemption: Public Benefit Organisations and Institutions, Boards or Bodies".